Abortion: DUP bill to stop terminations for non-fatal disabilities rejected

 "Westminster had to legislate for abortion services in the North because of the blockages created by the DUP, the very same people attempting to roll back on the progress made," Ms O'Neill said.

-Speaking after the Assembly vote, Gerry Carroll who led off on the opposition to the bill in the chamber, called the result "people power in action".
+People Before Profit MLA Gerry Carroll, who led off on the opposition to the bill in the chamber, called the result "people power in action".

-He said the "mammoth effort of women and other pro-choice activists" delivered the vote and encouraged them to keep up momentum.
+Speaking after the Assembly vote, he said the "mammoth effort of women and other pro-choice activists" delivered the vote and encouraged them to keep up momentum.

 "I am beyond delighted that the DUP's attempt to restrict abortion in some of the most tragic cases has been defeated," he said.